Quantum Correction for Newton's Law of Motion

-Modern physics (both classical and quantum) is physics of Inertial Reference Frames.
-The case of a ZB Reference Frame usually comes down to introducing inertia forces into an Inertial Reference Frame.
-Application of inertia forces makes it possible to reduce the problems of the dynamics of a physical system in a noninertial reference frame to the tasks in an inertial reference frame by artificially introducing inertial forces or applying the d'Alembert's principle.
-At the same time, an Inertial Reference Frame doesn't exist in the nature, as any reference frame is always influenced by infinitesimal perturbing fields or forces.
-In the present study we suggest considering only ZB Reference Frames as real ones.
-Since the incipience of d'Alembert's principle and up to now realness of inertia forces is a debatable issue.
-We believe that the question of inertia forces realness may be reduced to the question of Inertial Reference Frame realness.

-In view of the above, there is a question to be answered, how could be physical systems described in ZB Reference Frames without introduction of inertia forces?
-Commonly Reference Frames are called Inertial provided Newton's laws hold there; actually, Newton's laws constitute the axiomatics of Classical Physics.
-They postulate the description of physical systems behavior by second order differential equations.
-Abandonment of higher time derivatives of coordinates is related to the issue inertia forces in Inertial Reference Frames.
-So to answer the above question we have to consider a more general case of higher orders differential equations and to extension Classical Physics with a description using higher-order derivatives.
-The transition from an inertial reference frame to a noninertial one without introducing inertia forces means a transition from a description of physical systems of second-order differential equations to their description with higher-order differential equations.
-Abandonment from employing higher order time derivatives of coordinate in the classical Newtonian physics does not mean they do not exist.
-They do exist in certain problems.
-But this is not the Newtonian Physics.
+Modern physics (both classical and quantum) is the physics of inertial reference frames.
+The case of a noninertial reference frame usually comes down to the introduction of inertia forces into the inertial reference frame.
+The use of inertia forces makes it possible to reduce the problems of the dynamics of a physical system in a noninertial reference frame to the tasks in an inertial reference frame by artificially introducing inertial forces or applying the d'Alembert principle.
+At the same time, an inertial reference frame does not exist in nature, since any reference frame is always influenced by infinitesimal disturbing fields or forces.
+In this study, we propose to consider only noninertial reference frames as real.
+Since the introduction of the d'Alembert principle to the present, the reality of inertia forces has been a debated issue.
+The question of the reality of inertia forces can be reduced to the question of the reality of inertial reference frames.
+How can one describe physical systems in noninertial reference frames without introducing inertia forces?
+The reference frame is inertial if Newton's laws hold.
+They postulate the description of physical systems by second-order differential equations.
+The rejection of higher-order derivatives of coordinates is associated with the problem of inertia forces in inertial reference frames.
+Thus, to answer the above question, we must consider a more general case of higher-order differential equations and expand classical physics with a description using higher-order derivatives.
+The transition from an inertial reference frame to a noninertial one without introducing inertia forces means a transition from a description of physical systems of second-order differential equations to their description using higher-order differential equations.
+The rejection of the use of higher-order derivatives with respect to coordinates in classical Newtonian physics does not mean that they do not exist; they exist in certain cases, but this is not Newtonian physics.

-Now, expanding the axiomatics of the Classical Physics for the case of description of physical systems in ZB Reference Frame without inertia forces, let us consider employing higher order differential equations.